-This sourdough pumpkin streusel coffeecake is perfect for a quick morning break, or for a fall brunch!
-The streusel topping is perfectly spiced and crunchy with cinnamon and chopped walnuts or pecans, and the cake is moist pumpkin perfection!
+This sourdough pumpkin streusel coffee cake is perfect for a quick morning break, or a special brunch!
+The streusel topping is perfectly spiced and crunchy with cinnamon and chopped walnuts or pecans… And the cake is moist pumpkin perfection!

-This recipe was inspired by Nestles pumpkin streusel coffeecake, but I like to make this sourodugh version for the depth of flavor and healthy benefits that sourdough has!
+This recipe was inspired by Nestles pumpkin streusel coffeecake, but I like to make this sourdough version for the depth of flavor that sourdough has!
 Plus I like a more cinnamon in mine!

 Makes 9 servings!